opentx/opentx-taranis-manual/README.md

 Everybody knows by now that FrSky has chosen OpenTX as the operating system for their new Taranis radio :)

-This manual is intended to describe the OpenTX firmware installed on the Taranis.
+This manual intends to describe the OpenTX firmware installed on the Taranis.

 It will offer some explanations about the philosophy of the firmware and how to set up models.